64/cpp-faq/content/faq/iterators.md

 disableShare: false
 disableHLJS: false
 searchHidden: false
-# cover:
-#     image: "<image path/url>" # image path/url
-#     alt: "<alt text>" # alt text
-#     caption: "<text>" # display caption under cover
-#     relative: false # when using page bundles set this to true
-#     hidden: true # only hide on current single page
 ---

 # iterators:
 C++ iterators are a facility for traversing through a range.
-They behave same as pointers at the end they're used to point to some specific location of a sequence but they're slightly different as they're customizable and have a more strict interface than a primitive pointer.
+They behave same as pointers at the end they're used to point to a specific location of a sequence but they're slightly different as they're customizable and have a more strict interface than a primitive pointer.
 Ok so how iterators can be useful ?
 Consider copying N elements from a vector to another:

-the old way
+the old way:
 ```cpp
 #include <iostream>
 #include <vector>